pensjonatus/flash-fiction/blog/duty.md

 ---
-title: 'Duty'
+title: Duty
 date: '2013-08-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The whole family was sat around the fire, the mother, the daughters, the little